microsoft/coyote/docs/index.md

 ## Supported programming models

-Coyote supports two main programming models:
+Coyote supports the following two programming models:

-- [Asynchronous tasks](programming-models/tasks/overview.md), which follows the popular [task-based asynchronous pattern](https://docs.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap).
+- [Asynchronous tasks](programming-models/tasks/overview.md), which implements the popular [task-based asynchronous pattern](https://docs.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap).
-  This programming model offers a `Task` type  that serves as a drop-in-replacement type for the native .NET `System.Threading.Tasks.Task`.
-As with the native `Task`, a Coyote `Task` represents an asynchronous operation that the programmer can coordinate using the `async` and `await` keywords of [C#](https://docs.microsoft.com/en-gb/dotnet/csharp/).
-In production, a Coyote `Task` executes with the same semantics of a native `Task`.
-In fact, it is simply a thin wrapper around a native `Task` object.
-During testing, however, is where the magic happens.
-Coyote controls the execution of each Coyote `Task` so that it can explore various different interleavings to find bugs.
-Alternatively, you can use the [binary rewriting](programming-models/tasks/rewriting.md) feature of Coyote to automatically instrument your application, taking control of `System.Threading.Tasks.Task` objects and related concurrency types from the Task Parallel Library, without having to use Coyote's drop-in-replacement library.
+  This programming model is centered around the `System.Threading.Tasks.Task` .NET type, which represents an asynchronous operation that the programmer can coordinate using the `async` and `await` keywords of [C#](https://docs.microsoft.com/en-gb/dotnet/csharp/).
+To use Coyote, you do not need to change a single line in your production code!
+During testing, you can run Coyote [binary rewriting](programming-models/tasks/rewriting.md) as a post-build task to automatically instrument your tests and application, taking control of `Task` objects and related concurrency types from the .NET Task Parallel Library.
+This is where the magic happens.
+Coyote controls the execution of each Coyote `Task` so that it can explore various different interleavings to find and deterministically reproduce concurrency bugs.

-- [Asynchronous actors](programming-models/actors/overview.md) is an [actor-based programming model](https://en.wikipedia.org/wiki/Actor_model) that allows you to express your design and concurrency at a higher-level of abstraction.
+- [Asynchronous actors](programming-models/actors/overview.md) is an [actor-based programming model](https://en.wikipedia.org/wiki/Actor_model) that allows you to express your system design and concurrency at a higher-level of abstraction.
 This programming model starts with the `Actor` type that represents a long-lived, interactive asynchronous object.
 An actor can create new actors, send events to other actors, and handle received events.
 This more advanced programming model is ideal for cases when asynchronous tasks get too unwieldy.
 This programming model also provides a `StateMachine` type for easy development of event-driven state-machines.
 A `StateMachine` is simply an `Actor` with explicit `States` and event-driven state transitions.

-Note that you can only systematically test the above two programming models together using Coyote's [binary rewriting](programming-models/tasks/rewriting.md) to take control of `System.Threading.Tasks.Task` objects.

 ## Fearless coding for concurrent software

-As a result Coyote gives your team much more confidence in building mission-critical services that also push the limits on high concurrency, maximizing throughput and minimizing operational costs.
+Using Coyote gives your team much more confidence in building mission-critical services that also push the limits on high concurrency, maximizing throughput and minimizing operational costs.

 With Coyote you can create highly reliable software in a way that is also highly productive.